 Here’s my post on how I made this All-Natural Holiday Table Centerpiece.

 3. Natural bowl fillers

 Bowl fillers are probably one of my favorite things to put together for the holidays.
 I love using a variety of different kinds of pinecones along with adding in other natural elements.
 You can use them plain, lightly painted like my favorite “snow-kissed” cones or painted solid colors.

 4. DIY pinecone gift tags

 These beautiful & simple pinecone name tags make the perfect gift topper!
-Wrapping gifts in reusable fabric or fabric bags and adding some jute or burlap.
+Wrapping gifts in reusable fabric or fabric bags and adding jute or burlap.
 You can add a dye-free candy cane, a sprig of greenery, or a mini grapevine wreath.
 Topping off your gift with a pinecone name tag brings a special handmade touch to your gift.
-Here’s my post on how I made these easy DIY Pinecone Ornament, Place Setting & Gift Tags.
+Here’s my post on how I made these easy DIY Pinecone Ornament, Place Settings & Gift Tags.

 5. Place setting name tags

 I love hosting family dinners and placing a special treat at each place setting to welcome our guests.
 (Even when it’s just my husband & I along with our kids).
 These offer not only a warm welcome but also a small reminder of the special time together.
-Here’s my post on how I made these easy DIY Pinecone Ornament, Place Setting & Gift Tag.
+Here’s my post on how I made these easy DIY Pinecone Ornament, Place Settings & Gift Tag.